The Apple of His Eye ... commentary of Psalm 74

-Do you want to know something?
+Do you want to know something else?
 A fool is an idiot!
-The ultimate fool, or idiot, is pegged by the Spirit of God in Psalm fourteen, verse one.
+The ultimate fool, or idiot, is addressed by the Spirit of God in Psalm fourteen, verse one.
 Are you ready for this?

 “The fool hath said in his heart, There is no God.
 They are corrupt, they have done abominable works, there is none that doeth good.”
 [Psalm 14:1]